tak-9/GoogleBooksSearch/README.md

 [React Hooks](https://reactjs.org/docs/hooks-intro.html) useState, useEffect are used to implement it without Class.

 ## Deployment to Netlify
 As heroku server may get very slow on 'free' plan, I have deployed React front-end to [Netlify](https://www.netlify.com/).
 The back-end API and MongoDB are hosted on heroku.
-This site is a good guide to [start].
-As React router does not work on Netlify by default, a file called `_redirects` has to be created inside the build folder.
-See this [site](https://medium.com/@rexben/how-to-fix-page-not-found-on-netlify-with-react-router-dom-e0520692be5).
+As React router does not work on Netlify by default, a file called `_redirects` with the following content has to be created inside the build folder.
+See [this](https://medium.com/@rexben/how-to-fix-page-not-found-on-netlify-with-react-router-dom-e0520692be5) article.
-I have edited package.json to generate this file automatically when it's deployed to netlify.

-`    "build-netlify": "cd client && npm run build && echo '/* /index.html 200' | cat >build/_redirects"`

-Specify `npm run build-netlify` in deploy setting of Netlify to generate `_redirects` on deployment.
+`/*    /index.html   200`

+In Netlify admin screen, go to Settings > Build & Deploy > Continuous Deployment
+* Base directory: client
+* Publish directory: /client/build

 ## Future Development